abrown681/cs4760/README.md

 # Project 7 - WordPress Pentesting

-Time spent: 5 hours spent in total
+Time spent: 3 hours spent in total

 > Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report

 1. (Required) Vulnerability Name or ID: WordPress <= 4.2.2 - Authenticated Stored Cross-Site Scripting (XSS)
-  - [ ] Summary: An attacker can use editor privaleges to inject web script using HTML code in a post.
+  - [ ] Summary: An attacker can use editor privaleges to create a post containing specially formatted HTML that contains executable JavaScript code.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.3